eerieA/threejs-pg/README.md

 <img alt="Toon shading demo" src="./assets/toon-shading.gif" width="300">

+## How to run

+Using Node.js to manage dependencies and Vite for dev server, so `npm run dev` is needed to run these programs.
+See *package.json* for a bit more details.

 ## Acknowledgements

 - **Fbx model**: "3D Ancient Royal Guard Model" by Drxn ([Source URL](https://sketchfab.com/3d-models/3d-ancient-royal-guard-model-d86879cf6cc8444080f3588f7993bb5a)), licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).